 - What if the cycle time is not sufficient to ensure delivery on time?

 - Is the bill of material entered at that time?
 If not, when does it get entered?

 - How do we know if the price on the customer purchase order is acceptable?

 - After the order is entered into the system, what is the next step?

 Remember, this is the time to get sufficient detail.
 If your Plant Manager does not know the answers to all these questions, require them to find the answers.
 It is just as important (or more important) that they know the answers too.

 Step 4: Use Symbols and Arrows to Indicate Process Flow

-The nuances of process diagramming are beyond this blog’s scope, so to learn more detail, I invite you to join our upcoming webinar.
+The nuances of process diagramming are beyond this blog’s scope, so I invite you to watch our on-demand webinar, Jump Start Growth with Process Mapping, to learn more details.
 However, at a minimum, a box per action with an arrow pointing to the next activity is necessary.
 In our previous Order Receipt to Delivery example, the first few steps of the process might look like this (a real example of a past client).

 Step 5: Review the Process

 The most important part of the Process Diagram is to compare it to what you expect.
 In the Order Receipt to Delivery Process, some of the things we want to accomplish are: